-- 1) Product Associations.
-Depending on the product complexity and the purpose of analysis, product associations can be built using either the "complete set of features" or "subsets".
+Depending on the product complexity and the purpose of analysis, product associations can be built using either the 'complete set of features' or 'subsets'.
 In this example, product association links in the product layer of the multidimensional network are constructed using the complete set of attributes considered, including vehicle price, engine capacity, fuel consumption, and the existence of turbo.
 The association link is viewed as a form of overall product similarity from the perspective of engineering design.
 By converting the similarity of vehicle attributes as product association links, our emphasis in ERGM analysis is on testing whether customers tend to consider two vehicles with many common design features at the same time.
-Within the association network construct, the Gower's coefficient (Gower, 1971) is calculated to determine the existence of a link between any product pair.
+Within the association network construct, the Gower's coefficient (Gower 1971) is calculated to determine the existence of a link between any product pair.
 Gower's coefficient has the capability to appropriately handle continuous, ordinal, nominal and binary variables as inputs.
 Each continuous attribute is standardized by dividing each entry over the range of the corresponding attribute, after subtracting the minimum value; as a result, the Gower's similarity score has a range of [0, 1] exactly.
 Based on the empirical results, a global thinning threshold at 0.05 is chosen, which means the connected vehicles have similar levels across all attributes considered.
-This threshold also gives a reasonably dense network that ensures the estimated ERGM estimates are reliable (Lusher et al., 2012). - 2) Preference Relations.
+This threshold also gives a reasonably dense network that ensures the estimated ERGM estimates are reliable (Lusher et al. 2012).

+4.2.1.2.
+Preference relations.

 We use the between-layer links connecting a product and a customer to model customers' consideration decisions over vehicle models.
 The structure of these links is precisely defined by NCBS data.
 In the survey, respondents are asked to report a list of vehicles that they seriously considered, including the purchased one.
 The number of consideration number ranges from 1 to 3.
-No customer listed more than 3 vehicles, even though the actual number might be higher. - 3) Social Relations.
-Unlike the product association links which can be flexibly determined, the social links between customers have more specific meanings in social theories.
-Using the same strategy in our previous work on network simulation (He et al., 2014), a social space is constructed based on customer geographical locations and selected social attributes (age, income, education).
-Based on the homophily assumption that two customers with shorter distance in the social space are more likely to be connected, a global threshold is chosen to determine if a social link exists or not.
-To mimic the properties of real world networks, we then adjust the social links using the small-world model (Delre et al., 2007, Watts and Strogatz, 1998) to assure the high transitivity ("one's friends are likely to be friends") and low average path length ("six degrees of separation" between any two individuals).
-The small world mechanism provides a viable way to represent social links through both close and distant connections, implying that customers are not only influenced by their nearest neighbors in their social space but also a small number of remote contacts outside their regular social proximity.
+No customer listed more than 3 vehicles, even though the actual number might be higher.